Alexandra Armstrong

-Biography
+Early life and education

 Born and raised in the Washington, D.C., area.
-Alexandra Armstrong's father died when she was 9 years old.
+Alexandra Armstrong's father died when she was 8 years old.
 She attended Stone Ridge School in her early years, and went to Newton College of the Sacred Heart for her undergraduate degree.

 Armstrong began her financial services career with stock brokerage firm Ferris & Company as a secretary to Julia Walsh, the first Washington woman to be successful in the brokerage business.
 In 1977, Walsh left Ferris & Company to start her own firm, and Armstrong made the transition along with her.
 When Walsh exited and sold her firm several years later, Armstrong started her own financial planning firm and broker-dealer in 1983.

-In 1993, she co-authored On Your Own: A Widow's Passage to Emotional and Financial Well-Being with Dr. Mary Donahue, now in its 5th edition.
+In 1993, she co-authored On Your Own: A Widow's Passage to Emotional and Financial Well-Being with Mary Donahue, now in its 5th edition.
+The book is currently being updated and the sixth edition will release around January 2024.
+Both Armstrong and Donahue teamed up again in their most recent book, YOUR NEXT CHAPTER: A Woman’s Guide To A Successful Retirement, to help women navigate successfully through another major life transition.